LeeMorinUCF/ECP3004S21/PP_Ch_06_Modules/README.md

-In between the next set of commands, change the ```print``` command to tehe following (switching pandas for koalas).
+In between the next set of commands, change the ```print``` command to the following (switching pandas for koalas).

 ```python
 print("The koala's scientific name is 'Phascolarctos cinereus'")